shivamg05/groundhog/README.md

 ## 🚀 Try it Now

 You don't need a GPU to try this!
-I have prepared a Google Colab notebook that installs Chrome, loads the model, and launches a web interface for you.
+I have prepared a Google Colab notebook that installs Chrome, loads the model, and launches a web interface for you to watch the agent work.

 [**Click here to launch the Demo**](https://colab.research.google.com/github/shivamg05/groundhog/blob/main/notebooks/demo.ipynb)